whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-16-Orange-Glad-Subscription-Box-November-2015-Review.md

 </a></center>

 <DL>
-<DT>Salted Toffee</DT>
+<DT>Poisoned Apples Salted Toffee topped Caramels</DT>
 </DL>

 <p>This salted toffee tastes both sweet and slightly salty as the name suggests.
 It's very slight in saltiness though so don't worry if this combo sounds too weird for you.
 I found it more sweet so you'll still satisfy that sweet tooth craving.
-It was also slightly crunchy and had caramel as well, but not too much, just enough to give it some chewy texture.</p>
+It was also crunchy and creamy as it had caramel as well, but not too much, just enough to give it some chewy texture.</p>

+<p>"each caramel starts with a buttery crisp shortbread cookie, then a heap of smooth creamy buttery rich caramel, each caramel is then dipped in chocolate and topped with black sea salted toffee."</p>
 <br>

 <center><a href="https://www.ruelala.com/invite/whatsupmailbox" target="_blank">